atadas10/Data-Modeling-Hub/introduction.md

   Data models are representations that help organize and structure data.
 Different types of data models include:

-  <h3> 4.1. <a href="star-schema.md">Flat or Star Schema</a> </h3>
+  <h3> 4.1.
+Flat or Star Schema </h3>

   **Description:**
-  The **flat or star schema** is a simple and commonly used data model in databases.
+  The [**flat or star schema**](star-schema.md) is a simple and commonly used data model in databases.
 In this model, data is organized into tables, and a central fact table is connected to dimension tables.
 The fact table contains numerical measures, and dimension tables provide descriptive information.

   **Key Features:**
   - Simple structure with a central fact table.
   - Easy to understand and implement.
   - Suitable for scenarios with a single level of relationships.

-  <h3> 4.2. <a href="snowflake-schema.md">Snowflake Schema</a> </h3>
+  <h3> 4.2.
+Snowflake Schema </h3>

   **Description:**
-  The **snowflake schema** is an extension of the star schema, where dimension tables are normalized into multiple related tables.
+  The [**snowflake schema**](snowflake-schema.md) is an extension of the star schema, where dimension tables are normalized into multiple related tables.
 This normalization reduces redundancy by breaking down dimension tables into sub-dimensions.

   **Key Features:**
   - More normalized structure compared to the star schema.
   - Reduces redundancy but may require more complex queries.
   - Suitable for scenarios where data integrity is crucial.

-  <h3> 4.3. <a href="data-vault.md">Data Vault 2.0 Schema</a> </h3>
+  <h3> 4.3.
+Data Vault 2.0 Schema </h3>

   **Description:**
-  Data Vault 2.0 is a data modeling methodology designed for enterprise data warehouses that emphasizes scalability, flexibility, and auditability.
+  [**Data Vault 2.0**](data-vault.md) is a data modeling methodology designed for enterprise data warehouses that emphasizes scalability, flexibility, and auditability.
 In this model, data is organized into three main types of tables: Hubs, Links, and Satellites.
 Hubs contain unique business keys, Links connect Hubs to represent relationships, and Satellites store historical and descriptive attributes.

   **Key Features:**
   - Scalable architecture accommodating changing business requirements.